Actions Hydration

 type: string

-The job should run on the dynamic label:
+The hydrate job runs on the dynamic runner label (GitHub-runner path):

 runs-on: [self-hosted, "${{ inputs.crabbox_runner_label }}"]